Last Updated on October 2, 2023 by Karl Thompson

 - Probably the most fundamental thing is that people’s attitudes towards marriage have changed.
 People no longer see marriage as a tradition or sacred duty, they see it as a choice.

 - There is greater family and household diversity as a result.

 - Despite the decline of marriage, most people still ‘couple up’ – cohabitation has increased.

 - Cohabiting couples are more likely to break up, so relationships have become more unstable.
 A related factor here is that serial monogamy, rather than out and out promiscuity throughout one’s life appears to be the new norm.

-- High levels of divorce create more single parent households and more single person households, as well as more reconstituted families
+- High levels of divorce create more single parent households and more single person households, as well as more reconstituted families.

 The New Right/ Functionalists

-Would interpret these trends in a negative way, as indicating a decline in morality, and a breakdown of social structure and order – the family is supposed to be the fundamental building block of society, and it is difficult to see what will replace it.
+The family is supposed to be the fundamental building block of society, and it is difficult to see what will replace it.
 Without the family we risk less effective primary socialisation and more problem children as well as more anomie for adults.

-People still value marriage but changes in the social structure make it harder to start and to maintain stable relationships – greater gender equality means it’s harder to please both partners, and the fact that both people have to do paid work doesn’t help with the communication required to keep a relationship going, or help with people getting together in the first place.
+People still value marriage but changes in the social structure make it harder to start and to maintain stable relationships.
+Greater gender equality means it’s harder to please both partners, and the fact that both people have to do paid work doesn’t help with the communication required to keep a relationship going, or help with people getting together in the first place.

 New institutions also emerge to help us cope with the insecurities of modern relationships – marriage guidance and pre-nuptial agreements are two of the most obvious.